|

 Colloquial/Industry Terms:

-Do not confuse the trucking costs between CYs and seaports, which are included in the freight rate, with local container trucking from/to CY.
+Do not confuse the trucking costs between CYs and seaports, which are included in the freight rate, with local trucking from/to CY.

 Also, note that departure and arrival ports are not necessarily in the countries of origin and destinations.
 Containers can be transported from/to seaports of departure/arrival to CYs in other countries by rail, trucks, or smaller local vessels (fiders).